 How We Can Help You

 The consequences may negatively affect your future including a permanent criminal record, your career plans, eligibility for a security, your standing in the community and your future.
 If you are facing a charge for possession of any controlled substance – contact The Brown Firm PLLC.
 We are prepared to aggressively defend your rights in court.
 The sooner you contact our firm, then the sooner we can fight for you.
-We offer free initial consultations so that you can make an informed decision moving forward.
+We offer initial consultations so that you can make an informed decision moving forward.
 Call The Brown Firm PLLC or send us a message online to discuss your case.